Manuela Malsiner

 Manuela Malsiner (born 15 December 1997) is an Italian ski jumper.
 She has competed at World Cup level since the 2012/13 season, with her best individual result being second place in Zaō on 20 January 2017.
 At the 2017 Junior World Championships in Park City, she won an individual gold medal in the normal hill competition.

-Her younger sister is Lara Malsiner, who also competes in the World Cup.
+Her younger sisters Lara and Jessica are also ski jumpers.